Facebook

 2.2 How does PWM dimming work?

 PWM dimming does not adjust the brightness by changing the power but by alternating the screen on and off.
-When PWM dimming is on, it does not emit light continuously but keeps on lighting and turning off the screen.
-When alternating on and off is fast enough, the naked eye will think the LED is always on.
+When PWM dimming is enabled, it does not emit light continuously, but instead lights up and turns off the screen periodically.
+When the alternating on and off is fast enough, the naked eye will perceive the LED as always being on.

 During the lighting and turning off process, the longer the off state lasts, the lower the brightness of the LED will be to the naked eye.
 The longer the lighting time, the shorter the off time, and the brighter the LED will be.
-Most of them are fixed-frequency, and changing the brightness is to adjust the duty cycle.
+Most of them are fixed-frequency, and changing the brightness involves adjusting the duty cycle.

 2.3 Advantages of LED PWM (pulse width modulation) dimming: